PayString/paystring-documentation/docs/metrics.md

 Alternatively, you can push metrics from the PayID server to Prometheus using a [pushgateway](https://github.com/prometheus/pushgateway).
 This setup requires running a pushgateway in addition to a Prometheus server, and configuring the PayID server to push metrics to the pushgateway.
 Prometheus then pulls metrics from the pushgateway.
 In this setup, Prometheus and pushgateway do not need to run inside the same network as the PayID server(s), but the PayID server must be able to reach the pushgateway over http.
 This is the recommended method for pushing metrics to a third party such as Xpring.

-By default, PayID server does not push metrics to a pushgateway.
-To push metrics, follow this procedure:
+By default, the PayID server pushes metrics to the Xpring pushgateway.
+To push metrics to your own pushgateway, follow this procedure:

-1. Set the environment variables `PUSH_GATEWAY_URL` with the url to your pushgateway and `PAYID_ORG` to the name of your organization.
+1. Set the environment variables `PUSH_GATEWAY_URL` with the url to your pushgateway.
 2. Restart your PayID server.

-For example, if the fictitious company Vandelay Industries wants to push metrics to a pushgateway running at `https://some-pushgateway.com`, then set these environment variables: `PUSH_GATEWAY_URL= https://some-pushgateway.com` and `PAYID_ORG='Vandelay Industries'`.
+For example, if the fictitious company Vandelay Industries wants to push metrics to a pushgateway running at `https://some-pushgateway.com`, then set these environment variables: `PUSH_GATEWAY_URL= https://some-pushgateway.com`.

 By default, a PayID server will push metrics every 15 seconds to the configured pushgateway.
 To change this frequency, set the `PUSH_METRICS_INTERVAL` value.
 For example, to push every 5 minutes (300 seconds), set `PUSH_METRICS_INTERVAL=300`.
 This value must be a positive number.

-As mentioned above, you can also set `PUSH_GATEWAY_URL=https://push00.mon.payid.tech` to push the metrics from your PayID server to Xpring.
+As mentioned above, you can also explicitly set `PUSH_GATEWAY_URL=https://push00.mon.payid.tech` to push the metrics from your PayID server to Xpring.

-### Use push and pull methods together

-Both push and pull methods can be used together, for example, to pull metrics into an internal Prometheus server and push metrics to a third-party Prometheus server.

 ## Visualize metrics with Prometheus and Grafana